 Soup can be a comforting and welcome change to your lunchtime routine when you’re tired of cold sandwiches and salads.
 An insulated thermos container is great for those without access to a kitchen and if you preheat the container with boiling water before adding the hot soup, you’ll be guaranteed to have a warm meal to ward off any chill in the air.

-- 1 Tbsp. olive oil
+- 2 Tbsp. ghee or olive oil

-- ¼ medium onion, diced
+- 1 medium onion, diced

-- 1 large carrot, peeled and diced
+- 2 large carrots, peeled and thinly sliced

-- 4-5 white or cremini mushrooms, sliced
+- 8 ounces cremini mushrooms, sliced

-- 2 cloves garlic, minced
+- 4 cloves garlic, minced

-- ½ tsp. dried Italian seasoning, or more to taste
+- 1 tsp. dried Italian seasoning, or more to taste

-- Place a large pot over medium-high heat and add olive oil.
+- Place a large pot over medium-high heat and add ghee or olive oil.
 When oil starts to shimmer, add onions, carrots, celery and mushrooms and cook, stirring occasionally, until onions and mushrooms are soft (about 8 minutes).

 - Add garlic, Italian seasoning and black pepper and continue to cook an additional 30 seconds or until fragrant.

 - Add broth and potatoes and bring to a boil.
 Cover, reduce heat and simmer until potatoes and carrots are tender, about 25-30 minutes.

 - While the soup simmers, cook sausage links in a skillet.
 Cool slightly then slice into rounds.

 - When potatoes and carrots are tender, add cooked sausage and kale.
 Stir and simmer additional 3 minutes or until sausage is warmed through and kale is wilted

 - Remove from heat and serve with chopped parsley and/or parmesan cheese, if desired.

 - Sugar: 4g

 - Fat: 9g

 What’s your favorite soup?
 Share in the comments below!